The Reason (Celine Dion song)

 "The Reason" is a song by Canadian singer Celine Dion, recorded for her fifth English-language studio album, Let's Talk About Love (1997).
 It was written by Carole King, Mark Hudson and Greg Wells, and produced by Sir George Martin.
-"The Reason" was released as the second single from the album in selected European countries on 24 November 1997.
+"The Reason" was released as the second single from the album in selected European countries on 24 November 1997 by Columbia and Epic Records.
 In France, it was issued as a double A-side single with "My Heart Will Go On".
+Its music video was directed by Scott Lochmus, featuring Dion recording the song in a studio.

 Background and release

 Carole King wrote this song first for the band Aerosmith.

 Dion performed "The Reason" during her Let's Talk About Love Tour, and as a duet with Carole King on VH1 Divas and at the 48° Festival di Sanremo on 1998 in Italy.
 On that occasion she also performed "My Heart Will Go On".

 The track was included later on The Collector's Series, Volume One in 2000 and My Love: Ultimate Essential Collection European edition in 2008.

 The recording of this song was included as a bonus on the Au cœur du stade DVD.

-From 2011–2014, "The Reason" was included in the set list of Dion's Las Vegas show, Celine.
+From 2011 to 2014, "The Reason" was included in the set list of Dion's Las Vegas show, Celine.
 The song was also performed in Dion's 2017 tour and 2018 tour.
 "The Reason" was performed by Dion during her BST Hyde Park concert in London on 5 July 2019.
 The song was also performed during the first two US shows of Dion's Courage World Tour in 2019.

 Carole King recorded also her own version of this song for her 2001 album Love Makes the World, this time with Dion on backing vocals.